“The language is clear, the style engaging, the rhythm sustained, the narration enlightening, the analysis cogent.”

 —Amy Verdun, University of Victoria BC, Canada, and Leiden University, The Netherlands

-This book uses the early stage of the euro crisis as a case study, dissecting Merkel’s incremental crisis-management, her tactical strengths, and her reliance on media-driven decision-making.
+This book uses the early stage of the euro crisis as a case study, dissecting Angela Merkel’s incremental crisis-management, her tactical strengths, and her reliance on media-driven decision-making.
 It sheds light on how Maastricht Treaty principles were overridden by bailouts and ECB interventions.
-Drawing from a decade of firsthand experience, the narrative blends scholarly insights on leadership and incrementalism with a vivid insider’s perspective, offering a unique window into this pivotal moment in European integration.
+Drawing from a decade of firsthand experience, the narrative blends scholarly insights into leadership and incrementalism with a vivid insider’s perspective, offering a unique window into this pivotal moment in European integration.